 By Dr Martin Forde

 Ebola!
-In most people the very word ‘Ebola’ strikes a deep-seated morbid fear, a sickening dread, of something even worse than any nightmare one might have suffered through.
+In most people, the very word ‘Ebola’ strikes a deep-seated morbid fear, a sickening dread, of something even worse than any nightmare one might have suffered through.

 But really, how likely are you to get Ebola in Grenada, or for that matter, anywhere else in the Caribbean?
 How does this fear compare to other infectious diseases and your likelihood of contracting them?

 Take for example measles.
 Yes, measles, that disease we rarely, if ever, talk about today.
 Were we not all vaccinated against this disease a long time ago as a child?
 It turns out that although much progress has been made in reducing the global incidence of measles, this disease is making a comeback.
 Why?
-One reason is that, an increasing number of parents are refusing to let their children be vaccinated against measles.
-Another is that persons who are coming from countries where measles are endemic or even epidemic are traveling to other countries, such as Grenada, that have been more or less free of this disease and now spreading it.
+One reason is that an increasing number of parents are refusing to let their children be vaccinated against measles.
+Another is that persons who are coming from countries where measles are endemic or even epidemic are travelling to other countries, such as Grenada, that have been more or less free of this disease and now spreading it.

 This is especially worrisome, unlike Ebola which is not spread by the air, like measles; it just takes one infected child breathing or coughing in the same room with your child who, if not vaccinated, can then very easily contract this disease which killed over 120,000 children in 2012 alone.